Wedding-themed items were relative latecomers to the Cybis retail lineup, not making their appearance until almost the end of the 1980s.

 The Bridegroom appears for the first time in the same Spring 1988 price list mentioned above, priced at $1650 and described as “Groom, 50th Anniversary.”
 He too was by Lynn Brown.
 Concurrently, the above photo appears in the black-and-white Spring 1988 Introductions brochure, with a caption of “Mate to the 50th Anniversary Bride in the Fall/Winter 1988 Collection.”
 This is problematic because we don’t know whether the “1988” was a typo for 1987 (which would have been correct) OR whether Cybis planned to introduce an alternate version of the original bride later in 1988.
 Notice the flower-topped plinth in the photo, an additional element would justify the Bridegroom’s pricing matching that of the more elaborate Bride, as well.

 This is the only Groom I have seen offered for sale to date, and obviously he is missing his plinth.
 What I don’t know is whether it got lost in the interim, or whether a production decision was made at some point to discontinue the plinth element.
 If anyone does happen to own a Bridegroom complete with plinth, I’d love the chance to solve the mystery with a photo; there is a contact form on the About the Archive page.
-In any case, the Groom is the same height as the Bride and is now a closed edition; it’s not known whether he was available in a choice of hair color also (if not, it does seem rather unfair!)
+In any case, the Groom is the same height as the Bride; it’s not known whether he was available in a choice of hair color also (if not, it does seem rather unfair!)

 The Bride and Groom (miniature) is a smaller piece at only 7” high.
-It is an open edition introduced in 1988 at $675; it is now listed on the Cybis site for $795.
+It is an open edition introduced in 1988 at $675.

-The Flower Girl was also an open edition and is 4.75” high.
-She appeared in 1988 for $275 and is now retired.
+The Flower Girl was also an open edition and is 4.75” high, appearing in 1988 for $275.
 This is the sculpture that was later adapted into the Little Princess that was made available to the Cybis Collectors Society members for a short time.
 The introduction brochure put her in the same category (“Miniature Wedding Collection”) as the composite bride/groom piece shown above.

 Ring Bearer is likewise 4.75” high and was an open edition from 1988.
-His pricing was $250 and he too is retired.
+His pricing was $250.
 (Would he have morphed into a “Little Prince” if the Collectors Society had continued?)
 He too was originally grouped into the “mini wedding” series.

 Given the foregoing wedding-party designs, one wonders at the absence of any others and apparantly the 1987 Young Rose sculpture was intended as a bridesmaid; however, if that was indeed the case, one would think that Cybis would have named her “Bridesmaid” or “Maid of Honor” to correspond with the rest of the sculptures!
 As far as I know this was not actually done, probably because the size of Young Rose would have been a bit small at only 9” high… a three-inch difference compared to the bride sculpture.
 (Young Rose can be seen in two colorways in the Color Confusion post.)
 However, a 1988 price list did list her under the Wedding category and at a price of $325.
-It’s not known when she was removed from the Wedding category and placed instead into the “Children to Cherish” group where she now resides at $395 on their site.
+Eventually she was removed from the Wedding category and placed instead into the “Children to Cherish” group.

-Another bride sculpture in a smaller size and open edition is Here Comes the Bride which is 7.5” high.
-Like the larger limited edition Commemorative Bride, this piece can also be had in a choice of three hair colors.
-Pricing is currently set at $395 for the brunette or redhead, and at $495 for the blonde.
-The exact issue year is unknown but may have been either 1990 or 1991.
+Another bride sculpture in a smaller size and open edition is Here Comes the Bride which is 7.5” high and dates from the 1990s.
+Like the larger limited edition Commemorative Bride, this piece could also be had in a choice of three hair colors.
+Pricing in 2008 was $395 for the brunette or redhead, and at $495 for the blonde.

 There was a Wedding Bell made by Cybis in white bisque and in color from the 1950s to the early 1960s.
 It was 3.5” high and sold $10 and $15 respectively.
 Both Cybis in Retrospect and the 1979 Cybis catalog cite this item but neither included a photo.
 After the retirement of this bell there were no wedding items of any kind offered by Cybis until the late 1980s.

 The Bridal Centerpiece was introduced in 1987 as part of the debut of Cybis’ wedding collection and was designed by Lynn Klockner Brown.
 (The uppermost dove had appeared in 1986 with its wings in a more upright position as the open edition Dove shown in Later Birds.)
 The early 1988 price list shows the Centerpiece retailing for $425.
 It is 8.5″ high which means it can also be used as a cake topper.
-The current Cybis site pricing is $599.
-At some point (probably 1989 or later) a gold-accented version was added.
-The current Cybis site pricing is $599 and the image there is of the gold-accented version, so perhaps the all-white one is no longer available (a pity, because I think it is more attractive!)
-All of the wedding giftware items are/were nonlimited editions.
+At some point in the 1990s a gold-accented version was added.
+All of the wedding giftware items were nonlimited editions.

-This White Vase with Doves is shown on the Cybis for $95 and was originally offered as the White Wedding Vase with Doves although it was eventually removed from their wedding section for some reason.
+This White Vase with Doves was shown on the 2008 Cybis site for $95 and was originally titled as the White Wedding Vase with Doves.
 It was also made in black for a short time in the late 1980s; that version is shown in the Giftware post.
 It is 6.5” high.